OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairToonMaterial.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">0 is fully hair diffuse, 1 is fully SSS.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">0 is fully hair diffuse, 1 is fully SSS.
 No effect if scattering radius is 0.</p>

   </p>